 I have published articles in several academic, legal and professional journals, as well as several books and encyclopedias; a complete list of articles is available here.
-I also blogged for Harvard Law School’s Berkman Center for Internet and Society and continue to maintain my own blog, bloglawonline.com.
+I also maintain my own blog, bloglawonline.com, and am the media law columnist for the South Carolina Press Association.
+Previosuly, I blogged for Harvard Law School’s Berkman Center for Internet and Society.

-I am a recognized expert on legal issues involving new media and technology, and have been invited to speak at conferences and have been frequently interviewed on these issues (list here), including by the Boston Globe, Associated Press, Oregon Public Radio, and The New York Times.
+I am a recognized expert on legal issues involving new media and technology, and have spoken at conferences and interviewed on these issues, including by the Boston Globe, the Associated Press, Oregon Public Radio, and The New York Times (full list here).